DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Experimental setup

-To validate our method experimentally, we used seven real-world datasets, all but one containing both prominent local and global structures (\autoref{tab:data}).
+To validate our method experimentally, we used eleven real-world datasets, all but one containing both prominent local and global structures (\autoref{tab:data}).
 We measured the embedding quality using two established metrics quantifying local and global structure preservation \citep{kobak2019art}:

 \begin{enumerate} \item[KNN] The $k$-nearest neighbor recall (KNN) is the fraction of $k$-nearest neighbors in the high-dimensional data that are preserved as $k$-nearest neighbors in the low-dimensional embedding.
-We used $k=10$ throughout all experiments.
+We used $k=10$ throughout all experiments (for results with different choices of $k$, see \autoref{choice_k}).
 The final metric is given as the average across all $n$ data points.
 KNN quantifies the preservation of local structure in the embedding.

 \item[CPD] The correlation of pairwise distances (CPD) is the Spearman correlation between the pairwise distances in the high-dimensional space and in the embedding.
 We computed pairwise distances among 1\,000 randomly chosen data points.
 CPD quantifies the preservation of the global structure in the embedding. \end{enumerate}